SMC242/uni-notes/soc/Authors/Karl Marx.md

 - Not intersectional
 	- Ignores other axes of oppression and views liberation of the working class as paramount
 - Marx' writing led to a lot of authoritarianism
-	- Very harsh towards his opponents
+	- Very harsh towards his opponents opponents